ljjTYJR/PapersReading/Point_Set_Registration.md

   > M. Sofka, G. Yang and C. V. Stewart, "Simultaneous Covariance Driven Correspondence (CDC) and Transformation Estimation in the Expectation Maximization Framework," *2007 IEEE Conference on Computer Vision and Pattern Recognition*, 2007, pp. 1-8, doi: 10.1109/CVPR.2007.383166.
   >
   > **Citations:**  50

+- **An Adaptive Data Representation for Robust Point-Set Registration and Merging**

+  > Campbell, Dylan, and Lars Petersson.
+"An adaptive data representation for robust point-set registration and merging." *Proceedings of the IEEE international conference on computer vision*.
+2015.
+  >
+  > **Citations:** 60

 ### Correlation